promesoft/KicadJE-MidiToCV/README.md

 Midi to CV in Eurorack or as standalone

 ## Status - Rev B - Ongoing PCB layout and Sch update
+Set on hold - MK2 is in progress ATM
 ## Status - Rev A Mounted - Midi code in progress
 ### Issues and Notes
 Please note that the PIN1 and PIN2 are GATE.
 This is note described clearly in http://www.doepfer.de/a100_man/a100t_e.htm and needs to be noted when soldering the IDC header or when cabling if a Pin header has been mounted.